 Please note that our insurance offering changes from time to time.
-Different features, benefits and terms may apply to members who joined before the guide's issue date.
+Different features, benefits and terms may apply to members who joined before the Corporate Insurance Guide's issue date.
 Contact us for a copy of the Corporate Insurance Guide that applied when you became a member, and any notifications of insurance changes that we have previously sent you.